Beau Desert Golf Club

 9th Hole - I love this hole.
 Why?
 It's awkward and demands a decision and commitment from the tee.
 If you don't attempt the bold 'go for it' approach, you are left with an awkward shot below the hole over bunkers to a blind hole location on the left.
 It is strategically brilliant and works great with the 10th.
 The fact Herbert Fowler found two holes in the corner of the property is pure genius.

 Woodland Management - There is a dramatic plan of action to reduce and manage tree growth.
 Where it has been actioned, the effects are incredible.
-We can only hope the club continues on this journey as the results are magnificent.
+We can only hope Beau Desert Golf Club continues on this journey as the results are magnificent.
 The resulting improvement in turf quality and heather regeneration will come next.
 Mowing lines to accentuate the almost rectangular green pads would be great to see.
 It would mean a different aesthetic but the potential is there!